data-and-design/data-and-design.github.io/recruiting/phd.md

 - [Bartleby: Procedural and Substantive Ethics in the Design of Research Ethics Systems](/publications/bartleby/)
 - [Data Refusal from Below: A Framework for Understanding, Evaluating, and Envisioning Refusal as Design](/publications/data-refusal/)

+## What am I focusing on this cycle?

+This cycle, I'm running a more focused search than usual.
+I'm especially excited to work with a student who wants to **rethink the foundations of how accessible web interfaces are built**—so that non-visual interaction becomes a first-class design concern rather than a compliance afterthought.
+This direction draws on interface design, qualitative inquiry into how our technical standards came to be, and a deep commitment to accessibility.
+If designing the conceptual and technical scaffolding for a more accessible web is the kind of problem that excites you, I'd love to read your application.

+Relevant background can come from many paths, and I take nontraditional trajectories seriously.
+What I do hope for is that you're already comfortable building for the web, so that we can begin from design questions rather than fundamentals.

+The focused search is not a hard boundary.
+If your interests connect with the group's broader work in accessibility, data visualization, or data ethics and refusal—or point toward a direction I haven't yet imagined—I still want to read your application and will give it careful consideration.

 ## What can a new student expect to work on?

 As a new Ph.D. student joining the group, you'll work with me to identify a project that builds on the group's existing work in accessibility or data ethics.
 Working with you on an initial project where I have more upfront involvement in scoping the project is a way for me to scaffold your learning experience as a junior researcher.
 As you progress in your Ph.D., I expect that we will work together to develop projects that closely reflect your goals and interests and advance your growth as an independent researcher.